 St Michael's Junior are committed to keeping our children safe, however we also recognise that as children become older they do use social media sites to communicate with their peers.
 We understand that social media is used as a tool to maintain friendships, although most children also recognise the value of face-to-face interactions.
 We also believe social media can inspire children and help them learn about new things and when used appropriately is a wonderful tool, nevertheless the internet can become a distraction for some pupils, interfering in their lives and affecting their well-being.

-With this in mind St Michael's Junior School will continue to provide e-safety lessons for all our children, but from 2018 we will also be planning social media lessons directed at year 5 and 6 pupils.
-These lessons will pay particular attention to the subtler impacts that social media use can have on wellbeing, incorporating awareness of this into education about life online.
+With this in mind St Michael's Junior School will continue to provide online safety lessons for all our children, but will also be planning social media lessons directed at year 5 and 6 pupils.
+These lessons will pay particular attention to the subtler impacts that social media use can have on well-being (including online relationships).

-For more details on how you can talk to your children about social media please visit our parents e-safety page http://www.st-michaels-junior.kent.sch.uk/Parents/E-Safety-for-Parents/
+For more details on how you can talk to your children about social media please visit our parents onine safety page http://www.st-michaels-junior.kent.sch.uk/Parents/E-Safety-for-Parents/